emilebourban/ADA-Project/README.md

 16.12
 - Finish report

-# Contribution of each manber and road map until presentation
+# Contribution of each member and road map until presentation
 Florian: First part to show differences across cultures.
 Emile: Parsing the JSON and analysis across fields of work.
 We will both work for the final poster before ML4